jjshoots/jet.io/about/index.md

 Here you'll find some quotes that I like and don't want to forget:
 - 'Ask not what the world needs, ask what makes you come alive.
 Because what the world needs most, are more people who come alive.' - kold
 - 'Earn reputation through compassion, not achievement.'
-- 'Luck favours the prepared mind.'
+- 'Luck favours the prepared mind.' - Louis Pasteur
 - 'May the flowers that bloom remind us why the rain was necessary.'
 - 'Live with a kind heart, brave spirit and fierce mind.'
 - 'Perfection is great, but it's not enough.' - Benjamin Zander